OneWorldNation/robylon-ios-sdk/README.md

 # iOS Chatbot SDK

 A Swift Package Manager library that provides a singleton chatbot class with custom button integration and WebView-based chat interface.
+The SDK supports both staging and production environments with comprehensive event tracking and analytics.

 ## Features